GREATER SASKATOON CATHOLIC SCHOOLS

 4.1 Treatment of Confidential Data

-For clarity, the following sections on storage, transmission, and destruction of confidential data are restated from the
+For clarity, the following sections on storage, transmission, and destruction

 4.1.1 Storage

-Confidential information must be removed from desks, computer screens, and common areas unless it is currently in use.
-Confidential information must be stored under lock and key (or keycard/keypad), with the key, keycard, or code secured.
+stored under lock and key (or keycard/keypad), with the key, keycard, or code

 4.1.2 Transmission

-Confidential data must not be 1) transmitted outside GSCS network without the use of strong encryption, 2) left on voicemail systems, either inside or outside GSCS's network.
+Confidential data must not be 1) transmitted outside GSCS network without the

 4.1.3 Destruction

-Confidential data must be destroyed in a manner that makes recovery of the information impossible.
-The following guidelines apply:
+Confidential data must be destroyed in a manner that makes recovery of the

 · Paper/documents: cross cut shredding is required.